How is liver cancer found?

 If you have any symptoms or if there is any reason to suspect liver cancer, your doctor will use one or more tests to find out if you really have the disease.
 You will have a physical exam, and your doctor will ask you questions about your health.
 Some of the tests that may be done are described below.

 These tests create pictures of the inside of your body.
-They may be done to help find tumors that might be cancer, to learn how far cancer may have spread, or to help find out if treatment is working.
+They may be done to help find tumors that might be cancer, to learn how far cancer might have spread, or to help find out if treatment is working.

-MRI (magnetic resonance imaging): MRI scans can be very helpful in looking at liver cancers.
+MRI scans can be very helpful in looking at liver cancers.
 Sometimes they can tell a benign tumor from one that is cancer.
 They can also be used to look at blood vessels in and around the liver and can help show if liver cancer has spread to other parts of the body.

 MRI scans use radio waves and strong magnets instead of x-rays to take pictures.
 A computer makes the pattern of radio waves into a detailed picture of parts of the body.
 MRI scans take longer than CT scans.
 You may be inside a large tube-like machine for the scan, which some people do not like.
 Newer, more open MRI machines can sometimes be used instead.

-Angiography: Angiography is an x-ray method used to look at blood vessels.
+Angiography is an x-ray method used to look at blood vessels.
 A dye is put into (injected) an artery before the x-rays are taken.
 The dye outlines the blood vessels on the pictures, showing which ones take blood to the liver cancer.
 This can help surgeons decide whether the cancer can be removed and, if so, how best to plan the operation.

 Angiography may also be done with a CT or MRI scanner.
-These are often used instead of x-rays because they can outline the blood vessels in the liver without the need for a catheter in the artery.
+These are often used instead of x-rays because they can outline the blood vessels in the liver without the need for a catheter in the groin.

 For this test, a small amount of low-level radioactive substance is put into a vein.
 The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
 Bone changes appear as "hot spots" on the skeleton.
 This may suggest the cancer has reached the bones, but other bone diseases can also cause the same pattern.
 To find out for sure, other tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.